-Eye allergy preparations may be helpful when the eyes are affected by the same allergens that trigger rhinitis, causing redness, watery eyes and itching.
+Eye allergy preparations may be helpful when the eyes are affected by the same allergens that trigger rhinitis, causing redness, swelling, watery eyes and itching.
 OTC eyedrops and oral medications are commonly used for short-term relief of some eye allergy symptoms.
-They may not relieve all symptoms, though, and prolonged use of some of these drops may actually cause your condition to worsen.
+They may not relieve all symptoms, though, and prolonged use of some of these drops may cause your condition to worsen.

 Check with your allergist or pharmacist if you are unsure about a specific drug or formula.